nsidc/granule-metgen/README.md

   time_coverage_start is `time_start_regex` = \<value\>, and for time_coverage_end the
   .ini attribute is `time_coverage_duration` = \<value\>.

- 2 = A grid mapping variable is required if the horizontal spatial coordinates are not longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.
+ 2 = A grid mapping variable is required if the horizontal coordinate variables aren't longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.